randlab/agate/README.md

 # agate
 A groundwater flow data assimilation benchmark

-This repository contains the data files associated to the two synthetic cases (A and B) described in the manuscript "Multi-resolution approach to condition categorical multiple-point realizations to dynamic data with iterative ensemble smoothing" which was accepted for publication in Water Resources Research (https://doi.org/10.1029/2019WR025875).
+This repository contains the data files associated to the two synthetic test cases 'A' and 'B' described in the manuscript "Multi-resolution approach to condition categorical multiple-point realizations to dynamic data with iterative ensemble smoothing" accepted for publication in Water Resources Research (https://doi.org/10.1029/2019WR025875).

-There are:
+These files are:
 - the categorical training image (TI) and the reference simulated by MPS for each case in the GSLIB file format;
 - the synthetic head data [m] for each case.
 Each column corresponds to the time series at one observation location in the order of the location numbering shown in Figure 8;